Amlamgog (Fort Folly First Nation) Microgrid Innovation Challenge

 Considerations & Barriers to Adoption

-The Amlamgog Community Microgrid Challenge aims to support Amlamgog in continuing to develop energy initiatives that identify viable solutions to address energy independence.
-Adopting distributed energy systems that lower the community’s carbon footprint and operating costs is a primary factor for a successful Challenge outcome.
+The Amlamgog Community Microgrid Challenge aimed to support Amlamgog in continuing to develop energy initiatives that identify viable solutions to address energy independence.
+Adopting distributed energy systems that lower the community’s carbon footprint and operating costs was a primary factor for a successful Challenge outcome.

-Proposed solutions must address key adoption challenges, including:
+Proposed solutions must have addressed key adoption challenges, including:

 Evaluation & Eligibility Criteria